peterhhchan/us-elections-2020/readme.md

 ## elections.py ##

-A simple python script to simulate possible outcomes in the 2020 US presidential elections.

-### Method ###

-We use state-by-state polling data to generate the likelihood a candidate will win that state.
+This script uses state-by-state polling data to generate the likelihood a candidate will win that state.
 (In the code, the likelihood is a probability represented by a simple normal distribution.)
 We can optionally introduce a global bias on the polling data, biasing the results towards either candidate.
 More sophisticated models are possible.

 Polling data is obtained from [270towin](https://www.270towin.com/2020-polls-biden-trump/).

-### Discussion ###
+## Discussion ##
 Preliminary results suggest the polling data strongly favours Democrats.

-### Additional Reading ###
+## Additional Reading ##
 https://ig.ft.com/us-election-2020/
 https://projects.fivethirtyeight.com/2020-election-forecast/